SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

 ### Task 2: Update the Recommendation Service configuration to access Azure Open AI through APIM

+In this lab, you will update the Recommendation Service configuration to access Azure OpenAI through API Management by modifying settings and implementing necessary authentication to enable seamless communication.

 1. Navigate to Visual Studio Code, open the `appsettings.json` file from the path `C:\LabFiles\miyagi\services\recommendation-service\dotnet\appsettings.json`.

    ![](./Media/lab3-t2-s1.png)